shamansir/rpd/docs/sections/api.md

 Also, you need to specify `alias`, to be able to access this outlet from the code using this `alias`.
 It is recommended to be short, preferably one-word and to start from lowercase letter.
 If you want to show user something more eye-candy, you may use another form of this method, `addOutlet(type, alias, label, [def])`.

 Last argument, `def`, is optional, and allows you to override the options inherited from type description for this particular instance.
-This object is described in details in the [Outlet](#Outlet) section below.
+This object is described in details in the [Outlet](#Outlet) <!-- or Rpd.channeltype? --> section below.

 #### `node.removeInlet(inlet)`